USS Enterprise (NCC-1701): Depiction

 Starfleet commissioned the Enterprise in 2245.
 Robert April is the Enterprise's first captain, succeeded by Christopher Pike.
-Pike leads the Enterprise for about a decade, and he is the commanding officer in the original pilot, the second season of Star Trek: Discovery, and in Star Trek: Strange New Worlds.
+Pike leads the Enterprise for approximately a decade, and he is the commanding officer in the original Star Trek pilot, the second season of Star Trek: Discovery, and Star Trek: Strange New Worlds.
 Throughout the first live action and animated Star Trek television series, Captain James T. Kirk commands the ship and its 430-person crew on an exploration mission from 2264 to 2269.
 Star Trek: The Motion Picture takes place in the 2270's as the Enterprise is completing an 18-month refit overseen by its new captain, Willard Decker.
 Decker describes the refit vessel as "an almost totally new Enterprise" when Admiral Kirk takes command to address a threat to Earth.
 Star Trek novels and other media depict a second five-year mission under Kirk's command between the events of the first and second films.

 Captain Spock commands the Enterprise, serving as a training ship, at the beginning of Star Trek II: The Wrath of Khan in 2285.
 Kirk assumes command to investigate problems at space station Regula 1.
 The USS Reliant, hijacked by Khan Noonien Singh, seriously damages the Enterprise; Spock sacrifices his life to save the ship.
-Starfleet decides to decommission the Enterprise at the beginning of Star Trek III: The Search for Spock, and Kirk and his senior officers steal the ship as part of their plan to restore Spock's life.
-During their mission, a Klingon attack disables the ship.
-Kirk lures most of the Klingons onto the crippled Enterprise, which he and his officers set to self-destruct before abandoning ship.
-When Kirk and his officers return to Earth, Kirk is demoted to captain and given command of a new USS Enterprise, NCC-1701-A.
+Starfleet decides to decommission the damaged Enterprise at the beginning of Star Trek III: The Search for Spock, and Kirk and his senior officers steal the ship as part of their plan to restore Spock's life.
+During their mission, a Klingon attack disables the Enterprise.
+Kirk lures most of the Klingons onto the immobilized vessel, which he and his officers set to self-destruct before abandoning ship.

+When Kirk and his officers return to Earth in Star Trek IV: The Voyage Home, Kirk is demoted to captain and given command of a new USS Enterprise, with the registry NCC-1701-A. Various licensed materials describe the ship's history before its commissioning as Enterprise, such as it being re-named from USS Yorktown, USS Ti-Ho, or USS Atlantis.
+Spock's half-brother Sybok hijacks the Enterprise-A and takes it to the center of the galaxy in Star Trek V: The Final Frontier.
+In Star Trek VI: The Undiscovered Country, Enterprise thwarts the renegade Klingon General Chang's attempt to disrupt a peace summit.
+At the film's conclusion, Enterprise is ordered to report to spacedock to be decommissioned.
+The Enterprise-A is part of the Fleet Museum in Star Trek: Picard's third season (2023).